jacksoncamp42/Job-Board/README.md

 **About:** A web app allowing users to post and view job listings.
 Users must log in with a Google account to save, delete, and add their own listings.
 Users can only delete jobs and access bookmarked jobs that are linked to their accounts.

 **Key Features**
-- Login: Firebase authentication login with Google account.
+- Login: Firebase authentication login with Google account
-- All Jobs Page: Page with all job listings in a card gallery.
-Users can search/filter listings and save jobs.
+- All Jobs Page: Contains all job listings in a card gallery.
+Users can search for and listings
-- Saved Jobs Page: Page with all saved job listings in person's account.
+- Saved Jobs Page: Displays all saved job listings in person's account
-- Add Listing Page: User can add a job listing to the home page.
+- Add Listing Page: Allows user to post a job listing to database

 **Built With:** TypeScript, React, Firebase